Genetics of Pharmacoresistant Epilepsy

 ABOUT THE STUDY

-The purpose of the Genetics of Pharmacoresistant Epilepsy Study (GenPhEp Study) is to improve our understanding of Pharmacoresistant Epilepsy.
-Pharmacoresistant Epilepsy is when a person has failed to become (and stay) seizure free with initial trials of antiseizure medications.
+The purpose of the Genetics of Pharmacoresistant Epilepsy (GenPhEp) Study is to improve our understanding of why a person may fail to become (and stay) seizure free with initial trials of antiseizure medications.

-Pharmacogenomic (PGx) studies like GenPhEp aim to identify the genetic basis of why medications work for some people but not others, and why some medications cause side effects and others do not.
+The GenPhEp study aims to identify the genetic basis of why medications work for some people but not others, and why some medications cause side effects and others do not.

 To do this, researchers are seeking adults who have a diagnosis of Epilepsy or recurrent seizures to participate in our study.
-We are looking for participants with any type of Epilepsy, including from a brain tumour, injury or whether the diagnosis is related to another condition, to help us find out how to predict the right (and wrong) medications for an epilepsy patient from the beginning.
+We are looking for participants with any type of Epilepsy, including from a brain tumour, injury, or whether the diagnosis is related to another condition, to help us find out how to predict the right (and wrong) medications for a person with epilepsy from the beginning.

 WHO IS RUNNING THE SURVEY?